 - a.
-Refuses assignment based on client's diagnosis, race, culture, orreligious preference. - b.
+Refuses assignment based on client's diagnosis, race, culture, language spoken or religious preference. - b.
 Inappropriate practice in any assigned activity related to clinical practice. - c.
 Ignoring unethical behavior(s) of other health care personsin clinical setting(s) which affects client welfare. - 3.
 Biological, Psychological, Social, and Cultural Realms: The student's practicemeets the total needs of the human system from a biological, psychological, sociological, and cultural standpoint.